MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Install-ProvisioningPackage.md

 ## DESCRIPTION
 This cmdlet is used to install .ppkg files that are generated and exported by the [Windows Configuration Designer tool](https://docs.microsoft.com/windows/configuration/provisioning-packages/provisioning-install-icd).

+The **Install-ProvisioningPackage** cmdlet is supported on Windows 11 client operating system only.

 You can use this cmdlet to install a .ppkg file interactively or silently by specifying the -QuietInstall switch parameter.

 The default is an interactive install.